 For a guy who’d never even touched a baseball before he reached high school at the age of 21, and then got cut from the team anyhow, to be pitching professionally at 51, and then to have Hod Lisenbee Memorial Boulevard named after him well after his death, that’s an accomplishment.
 If you happen to be taking the last train to Clarksville and glance out the window and see the road sign, you’ll know that it’s named after a pitcher from the Tennessee community who surrendered home runs to both Babe Ruth and Jimmie Foxx but forged a good career in baseball for himself nonetheless.
 Homers happen.

 He was born as Horace Milton Lisenbee in Clarksville on September 23, 1898, to farmer John M. Lisenbee and his wife, Sallie.
 He was the fourth of eight children: Pearl (1892), Ruby (1894), Lonnie (1896), twin girls Ora and Ira (1901), Tye (1903), and Malcolm (1908).
-The family lived in Montgomery, Tennessee, close to the Mississippi state line and about 111 miles southwest of Nashville.
+The family lived in Montgomery County, Tennessee, close to the Kentucky state line and about 50 miles northwest of Nashville.
 Sallie’s maiden name was Sarah Riggins, though it was reported differently in alternating censuses.
 In 1900 and 1920, she was Sallie.
 In 1910 and 1930, she was Sarah and then Sara.
 Even as late as the 1920 Census, Horace (listed as “Harris” that year) was a “farm laborer.”
 He was known familiarly, and in baseball, as Hod or, predictably, Lizzy.

 The last interview Hod gave was in 1981, to the Leaf-Chronicle of Clarksville, “Tennessee’s oldest newspaper – established in 1808.”
 He told the story of his late start in baseball: “I never had a baseball in my hands until I was 21 years old.
 That’s when I first went to high school.
 I finished grammar school when I was 13, but then I had to go to work helping out on my family’s farm.
 But I had a pretty good throwing arm. … I probably filled the Cumberland River with rocks I had thrown.”
 [Reprinted in the Leaf-Chronicle, November 15, 1987]